paritosh0707/AgentDock/docs/SCHEMA_PACKAGE_SPEC.md

 - Extensible design → add Policies/Auth/Observability when services ready
 - No breaking changes when adding new fields

 **Bottom line:** Schema package is not overhead.
-It's the extensible contract that makes AgentDock reliable today and tomorrow.
+It's the extensible contract that makes Dockrion reliable today and tomorrow.

 ---